 Do You Paint Skirting Boards Before Walls?

-On a recent project I was working on in my own home, I needed to replace the old skirting boards, architrave and coving with a new design.
+On a recent project I was working on in my own home, I needed to replace the old skirting boards, architrave and cover with new skirting boards and designs.
 I removed all of the old stuff, took out the carpet and underlay and was essentially left with a blank canvas from which to begin.

 I needed to decide how to proceed.
-Should I install the new mouldings and then set about painting the walls, or vice-versa?
+Do I paint the skirting boards before walls or install the new mouldings and then set about painting the walls?

+In terms of whether to paint walls or skirting first, I made the decision to paint the room first, which was quick, easy and relatively painless.
 I made the decision to paint the room first, which was quick, easy and relatively painless.

 I brought in Stephen from REDS BESPOKE CONSTRUCTION to fit the new skirting boards, architrave and coving.
 It was soon after that I realised that I should have done this before painting!